sacode387/FlowRun/CONTRIBUTING.md

 ## Code organization
 Project has 2 parts:
+- interpreter, which contains all of the logic for the editor/interpreter
-- core, which contains all of the logic for the editor/interpreter
+- editor, which contains all of the logic for the editor/interpreter
 - demo, contains demo code that uses core

 Core can be production-optimized with `core/fullLinkJS`.